Expert Answers: Relief for Swollen Ankles

 It can be common for people with COPD to experience ankle swelling.
-In fact, we’ve had several community members ask the following question, so we decided to ask our experts for their answers:
+In fact, we've had several community member ask the following question, so we decided to ask our experts for their answers:

 "Is there anything I can do to relieve my swollen ankles?"